 In OES, NCP does not support mounting a volume in a DOS name space.

-However, an NCP verb request through the Novell Client to return the files and folders names in a DOS name space is supported.
+However, an NCP verb request through the Client for Open Enterprise Server to return the files and folders names in a DOS name space is supported.

 1.2 Benefits of NCP Server